 Determining the Prakruti

 Before we are seen, we are given a booklet explaining the main foundations and philosophy of Ayurveda.
-The purpose of the first consultation is to determine our Prakruti, or basic natural constitution, determined at the moment of conception from the five eternal elements (ether, air, fire, water, earth) that exist in the male and female gametes.
+The purpose of the first consultation is to determine our Prakruti, our basic natural constitution determined at the moment of conception from the five eternal elements (ether, air, fire, water, earth) that exist in the male and female gametes.
 We are thus endowed at birth with three fundamental energies, the doshas, which govern all our vital functions.
 Known by the Sanskrit names of vata (space and air), pitta (fire) and kapha (water and earth), they coexist in each of us in a unique combination, signalling our specific physical, emotional, intellectual and spiritual make-up.
-When their balance is preserved, we enjoy health, longevity and well-being.
-When it is disrupted (by our lifestyle, diet, stress, the change of season, etc.), physical and psychological problems and illness(es) can arise.
+When their balance is preserved, the result is health, longevity and well-being.
+When this balance is disrupted (by our lifestyle, our diet, stress, the change of season, etc.), physical and psychological problems and illness(es) can occur.

 According to Ayurveda, there are seven different types of Prakruti: three with a predominant dosha (pitta, kapha, vata), three that are a mixture of two doshas (vata/pitta, vata/kapha, pitta kapha) and one in which the three doshas seem to have an equal influence.
 What is treated as an illness in traditional Western medicine is considered, according to Ayurvedic teachings, to be a symptom and the consequence of an imbalanced dosha.

-This young doctor begins the examination by taking the blood pressure.
+This young doctor begins the examination by taking the patient's blood pressure.

-To diagnose a doshas imbalance, the practitioner relies on three methods: auscultation, observation of various physical signs and symptoms, and a questionnaire about our state of mind and spiritual (not religious) practices.
-To establish our constitutional type, doctors first carry out a long and thorough auscultation: pulse, blood pressure, weight, tongue examination, cardiac auscultation, skin tone, size and colour of eyes, teeth and gums (normal-sized yellowing teeth are a Pitta attribute, large white teeth and strong gums are in favour of Kapha, for example), quality of appetite, digestion and digestive system, appetite, digestion and transit, skin, nails, hair, strength of voice (weak, trembling voice and rapid elocution are in favour of vata), etc. For the pulse and heart, the head doctor checks the results announced by our young doctor.
+To establish a diagnosis and highlight any imbalance in the doshas, the practitioner relies on three methods: auscultation, observation of various physical signs and symptoms and a questionnaire on our state of mind and spiritual (not religious) practices.
+To establish our constitutional type, doctors first carry out a long and thorough auscultation: pulse, blood pressure, weight, tongue examination, heart examination, skin tone, eye size and colour, teeth and gums (normal-sized yellowing teeth are a Pitta attribute, large white teeth and strong gums are in favour of Kapha, for example), quality of appetite, digestion and transit, skin, nails, hair, strength of voice (weak, trembling voice and rapid elocution are in favour of Vata), and so on.
+For the pulse and heart, the head doctor checks the results announced by our young doctor.

 The diagnosis of the pulse (Nadi Pareeksa) is very important in Ayurveda," explains the Ayurvedic doctor.
 With experience, we can deduce the patient's inner physical state.